 When working with a client that is always late, I suggest a few strategies…

 - Prepare everything the night before

 - Put items like keys and wallet in the same place close to your exit

 - Carry a smart phone with reminders

 Identifying strategies for success are the key.
 Find something that works for you and implement it.
+For example, sometimes running late in the morning means that you forget to factor in your commuting times, occasionally hitting various traffic jams.
+A potential solution for this could be to perhaps try looking into alternative methods of transport that aren’t impacted by traffic.
+One solution that comes to mind could be to try the Segway ninebot max.
+This way could prevent you wasting time in traffic, making you less late in a morning.
 My wife will often comment on my many routines, but that is how I am able to function.
 I still have my moments, but I try to stick with the system.

 For those with time management issues, I strongly recommend a product called Time Timer.
 For those of you that aren’t familiar with it, it offers a visual clock that will count down to zero.
 I cannot stress how important it is to use visuals.